Frank Maguire (solicitor): Career

 He acted as solicitor advocate in several leading cases, in one fighting against the insurance industry Supreme Court challenge to the Damages (Scotland) (Asbestos-Related Conditions) Act 2009, and in another successfully arguing that the amount of damages awarded to the families of asbestos victims should be significantly increased.

 Maguire was also solicitor advocate in a series of cases that set a pattern for future damages awards to the immediate family of mesothelioma victims.

 Campaigns

-Maguire was both a well respected solicitor advocate and also a campaigner for the victims of injustice.
+Maguire was both a well respected solicitor advocate and a campaigner for the victims of injustice.

-The Herald newspaper described him as a ‘campaigning Glasgow lawyer’ and ‘champion of the rights of shipyard workers and trade unions' succeeded in bringing about several major changes in legislation, including:
+The Herald newspaper described him as a ‘campaigning Glasgow lawyer’ and ‘champion of the rights of shipyard workers and trade unions'.
+He brought about several major changes in legislation, including: